shyllis/Kade-Engine-Legacy/docs/guides/weeks.md

 ### Step 3.
 Week Characters
 Directly below the songlist should be an Array titled `weekCharacters`.
 This array tells the game what characters to display in the top yellow bar when a certain week is selected.
-It's not very useful unless you followed the Characters guide (will link to it once it's actually done).
+It's not very useful unless you followed the [Characters guide](https://github.com/dolpshy/Kade-Engine-Legacy/blob/main/docs/guides/character.md).
 If you have, though, you can insert the name of your character into the first pair of quotes in a new "week".
 Example:

 Example
 ---